University-of-Adelaide-Bx-Masters/BIOINF-3010-7150/Practicals/hybrid_genome_assembly/index.md

 Using what you have learned previously, regarding read quality control, trimming and assembly tools, process the available Illumina PE and PacBio reads to assemble the E. coli K-12 substr.
 MG1655 genome.

-Use the tool SPAdes (`spades,py`) to perform a de novo assembly from BOTH Illumina and PacBio reads.
+Use the tool SPAdes (`spades.py`) to perform a de novo assembly from BOTH Illumina and PacBio reads.
 You will need to view the SPAdes help page to figure out how to specify both Illumina PE and PacBio reads in the same assembly.

 As before, there are several subsamplings (`2`, `4`, `5`, `8`, `10`, `20` and `40`) of the original reads for both the Illumina and PacBio data.